markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/finish.md

 Great!
-Now we have a unit and integration test suite required for getting the integration accepted into the community repository.
-Next we'll go through some of the other required supporting files and information.
+Now you have a unit and integration test suite required for getting the integration accepted into the community repository.
+Next you'll learn about some of the other required supporting files and information.